USAISEC expertise powers cutting-edge 2nd Infantry Division cyber operations center

 “It’s a win-win for both of us,” said Angela Albán, President and CEO of SIMETRI.
 “Advanced IT helps us to expand our portfolio, and SIMETRI helps to expand Advanced IT’s.
 Our partnership is based on a friendship, with a desire to collaborate and find work together.”
 “By teaming up together, Advanced IT and SIMETRI can use their unique capabilities to bring tailored solutions for their customers,” says Dave Balleweg, Advanced IT’s Director of Sales and Marketing.

-To learn more about how Advanced IT can create end-to-end IT solutions for your organization, please contact Lydia Perez in our sales department at sales@aitc-llc.com.
+To learn more about how Advanced IT can create end-to-end IT solutions for your organization, please contact us today!

 Preparing America’s Warfighter for Success on the Battlefield